maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 ### MCQ Inputs ###

-* Refactor to separate classes for radio and checkboxes.
-* Enable the input to deal with multiple submissions, e.g. checkboxes.
-See the Matrix type for ideas here.
-* Correctly render radio
-* Correctly render checkboxes
 * Check if the display type is a string.
 If so, strip off the "s and don't sent it through the CAS.

 For the future?

-* Refactor shuffle to be seeded from the question usage?
+* Add shuffle.
+Needs to be seeded from the question usage.
 * Add choose N (correct) from M feature (used at Aalto).
 * Have a "none of these" which degrates to an algebraic input
 * Enable better support for text-based strings in the display (e.g. CASTex?!)